The Great Mouse Detective: Plot

-In 1897 London, a young mouse Olivia Flaversham celebrates her birthday with her single father, toymaker Mr. Flaversham.
-A bat with a crippled wing and a peg leg arrives unexpectedly, kidnapping Flaversham.
+In 1897 London, a young mouse named Olivia Flaversham celebrates her birthday with her single father, Mr. Flaversham, who is a gifted toymaker.
+A bat with a crippled wing and a peg leg arrives and kidnaps Flaversham.
 Olivia leaves to find Basil of Baker Street, the famous Great Mouse Detective.
-David Q. Dawson, a retired army surgeon mouse returning from Afghanistan, meets Olivia and escorts her to Basil's residence.
+David Q. Dawson, a retired army surgeon mouse newly returned from Afghanistan, meets Olivia and escorts her to Basil's residence.

-After meeting the detective, Olivia mentions the bat abducting her father.
-Basil realizes Olivia saw Fidget, the assistant of Professor Ratigan; an elusive criminal mastermind.
-It is revealed that Ratigan kidnapped Flaversham to force him to create a clockwork robot replica of the Queen of the Mice, usurping her place as "Supreme Ruler of all Mousedom".
+Basil initially dismisses them, but when Olivia mentions the bat that abducted her father, Basil realizes that Olivia saw Fidget, the assistant of Professor Ratigan, the criminal mastermind whom Basil was working to catch.
+It is then revealed that Ratigan kidnapped Flaversham to force him to create a clockwork robot replica of the Queen of the Mice, so that Ratigan can usurp her place as "Supreme Ruler of all Mousedom".
 Flaversham initially refuses to participate in the scheme, but capitulates when Ratigan threatens to harm Olivia.

-During their conversation, Fidget appears in Basil's window, then suddenly disappears.
+Fidget appears in Basil's window, then suddenly disappears.
 Basil, Dawson and Olivia take Toby, Sherlock Holmes' pet Basset Hound, to trail Fidget's scent.
-They trace him to a human-sized toyshop.
-Dawson finds Fidget's checklist, discovering that he has been stealing clockwork mechanisms and toy soldiers' uniforms.
-The bat ambushes and snatches Olivia away, before Basil and Dawson can stop him.
+They trace the bat to a human-sized toyshop.
+While searching the area, Dawson finds Fidget's checklist, and Basil discovers Fidget has been stealing clockwork mechanisms and toy soldiers' uniforms.
+Fidget ambushes and kidnaps Olivia before Basil and Dawson can stop him.

-Back at Baker street, Basil does chemical tests to the checklist, discovering it came from the "Rat Trap", a tavern near the junction of the sewer and the Thames.
-Basil and Dawson disguise themselves as sailors, and head to the tavern.
-There they spot Fidget, following him to Ratigan's headquarters, only to be ambushed by Ratigan and his henchmen.
+Basil conducts chemical tests to the checklist, discovering it came from the "Rat Trap", a tavern near the junction of the sewer and the Thames.
+Basil and Dawson disguise themselves as sailors and head to the tavern.
+They spot Fidget, and follow him to Ratigan's headquarters, only to be ambushed by Ratigan and his henchmen.
 Ratigan has the pair tied to a spring-loaded mousetrap connected to a Rube Goldberg machine of various killing devices.
-Ratigan then sets out for Buckingham Palace, where his henchmen hijack the royal guards roles and kidnap the Mouse Queen.
+Ratigan then sets out for Buckingham Palace, where his henchmen hijack the royal guards' roles and kidnap the Mouse Queen.
 Inspired by a remark Dawson made, Basil deduces the trap's weakness, freeing himself, Dawson and Olivia.